gpc/grails-jquery-ui/README.md

 Everything else is done for you.
 You do not need any of the legacy tags or configuration specified in the rest of this documentation.

 ### Legacy Tags
-*NOTE: These tags are only for developers not using the Grails Resources framework*
+**NOTE: These tags are only for developers not using the Grails Resources framework**

 There is one tag - `<jqui:resources/>` - which pulls in the resources needed.
-It does *not* currently pull in the core jQuery resources, you should use the <g:javascript lib="jquery"/> tag for that.
+It does **not** currently pull in the core jQuery resources, you should use the `<g:javascript lib="jquery"/>` tag for that.

 You can override the theme used by jQuery UI by specifying the `theme` attribute with a value of the theme name, and the theme will then be located by pulling it from your app using the path:
 ```
 <appcontext>/jquery-ui/themes/<themename>/jquery-ui-<ver>.custom.css
 ```
-or, by using the themeDir attribute:
+or, by using the `themeDir` attribute:
 ```
 <appcontext>/<themeDir>/<themename>/jquery-ui-<ver>.custom.css
 ```
 Alternatively you may want to specify the full URI to the theme CSS so that your custom themes work even if the version of jquery ui plugin you use changes.
-To do this, specify themeCss:
+To do this, specify `themeCss`:
 ```gsp
 <jqui:resources themeCss="/path/to/your/custom-1.8.3.css"/>
 ```

 ### Configuration
-*Like any config param you can make those below environment specific (e.g minified=false for DEV, and cdn='googlecode' for production)*
+**Like any config param you can make those below environment specific (e.g minified=false for DEV, and cdn='googlecode' for production)**

 #### minified
 You can choose if the minified version of the .js shoud be used (or not) by using the following config parameter